pola-rs/r-polars/tests/testthat/_snaps/expr-array.md

       Caused by error in `pl$col("strings")$arr$var()`:
       !
 Evaluation failed in `$var()`.
       Caused by error:
       !
-Value `1000.0` is too large to be converted to u8
+1000.0 is out of range that can be safely converted to u8

 # arr$std